-01Learn the Signs of a Job Scam
+Telltale Signs of a Work-at-Home Job Scam

-The first rule in spotting a work-at-home scam is keeping in mind the old adage: If it seems too good to be true, it probably is.
+The first rule in spotting a work-at-home scam is keeping in mind the adage: "If it seems too good to be true, it probably is."
 A work-at-home job opportunity, whether it arrives through email, a website, print publication, TV, postal mail or even a friend, may well be a work-at-home scam.

-Use just common sense and learn the tricks that con artists running a work-at-home scam use.
+Just use common sense and learn the tricks that con artists running a work-at-home scam use.
 Typically, anything that advertises as being a "legitimate" home job is anything but.
 Check out this list of the typical work at home scams.

-02Unusable Contact Information
+Unusable Contact Information

 Scroll to the bottom of a site.
 Or scan the top for "About us" or "Contact Us."

 Most legitimate companies have links to real contact information and sometimes their physical address and phone number at the bottom.
-In a work at home scam, often the only contact information is an email form or email address.
+In work at home scams, often the only contact information is an email form or email address.
 There is no way of knowing who, if anyone, receives these emails, but now they have your address.

 Found in Sponsored Links or Google Ads

 Work-at-home jobs promoted through paid online ads are rarely legitimate.
-These links labeled "Sponsored Links" or "Sponsored Results" can be found in search engine results from Google, Yahoo, Ask.com, Bing and others.
+These links labeled "Sponsored Links" or "Sponsored Results" can be found in search engine results from Google, Yahoo, Ask.com, Bing, and others.

 Also look out for Google Ads on otherwise legitimate websites, like this one.
 These ads are placed on pages based on keywords found in the text.
-Because I am writing about "work-at-home jobs," ads targeting those keyword are likely to be placed on the page in the section labeled "Sponsored Links."
+Because I am writing about "work-at-home jobs," ads targeting those keywords are likely to be placed on the page in the section labeled "Sponsored Links."
 However, I have no control over these ads.

-Legitimate employers looking for potential workers usually take a more targeted approach than paying for an ad that reaches thousands of people who simply did an Internet search.
+Legitimate employers looking for potential workers, usually take a more targeted approach than paying for an ad that reaches thousands of people who simply did an Internet search.
 But scams must cast a wide net to find prey.

-If the main point of the website or ad is that you can telecommute or work from home, but it's light on details of what exactly you would be doing, be suspicious.
+If the main point of the website or ad is that you can telecommute or work from home, but it's light on details of what you will be doing, be suspicious.
 Legitimate telecommuting job ads usually will first advertise the line of work and then mention that telecommuting is possible.

 Read everything carefully.
 If it seems unclear exactly what you will receive or would be expected to do, that's probably no accident.
 Look for asterisks and disclaimers, though often these are added to make a web page look legitimate.
 Envelope-stuffing schemes are known for deeming work submitted as unacceptable quality and refusing to pay.
 The clause about how unacceptable work will be rejected is in the informational materials, but the definition of what is unacceptable is not.

-05Big Claims, No Proof
+Big Claims, No Proof

-06Emotional Sales Pitches
+Emotional Sales Pitches

-07High Pressure Tactics
+High Pressure Tactics

 "The Next 23 People to Click…" or "Free Today Only!"
 What's the hurry?
 They are counting on you to make a quick decision to fork over your money.
 A measured look at their site might reveal suspicious information.